Mounceph99/ScrapbookOnline/README.md

 CI: TravisCI
 Testing: Mocha

-Core Features
+##Core Features
 - Upload Picture to their ScrapBook
 - Follow other ScrapBookers
 - Leave comments to uploaded pictures

-Tentative Features:
+##Tentative Features:
 - Dark mode
 - Like posts
 - Show post history

-Quality of code:
+##Quality of code:
+Note that for a more detailed and accurate rundown of code quality, see wiki page under "Code Style Guide"

 Here are some rules to follow in order to make the code look good and easily maintainable.
 1. Use Camel Casing.